Sergei-Korneev/obsidian-local-images-plus/README.md

 - Downloading media files from copied/pasted content of web pages
 - Localizing media files from copied/pasted content of word / Open Office documents
-- Download any filetypes from web
+- Downloading any filetypes from web
 - Saving attachments next to note in folder named after  note
 - Downloading files embedded in markdown tags from web to vault
 - Saving base64 embedded images to vault